 The Chinese insurance industry has grown substantially in recent years.
-Between 2001 and 2011, total insurance premiums increased from RMB212 billion to RMB1,434 billion, representing a compound annual growth rate of 21.1%, according to data published by CIRC.
+Between 2001 and 2012, total insurance premiums increased from RMB212 billion to RMB1.5 trillion, representing a compound annual growth rate of 19.8%, according to data published by CIRC.
 We believe that certain macroeconomic and demographic factors, such as increasing per capita GDP and an aging population, have contributed to and will continue to drive the growth of the Chinese insurance industry in the long term.
-However, in 2011, as a result of macroeconomic uncertainties and greater regulations on bancassurance, total insurance premiums in China in 2011 decreased 1.3% from 2010, with total life insurance premiums dropping 8.6% and total property and casualty insurance premiums increasing 18.5% from 2010.
+However, in 2012, with the relatively weak investment return of insurance companies, life insurance products have become less competitive than wealth management products and as a result, total insurance premiums in China decreased 1.3% in 2011 from 2010 and grew only 8.0% in 2012 from 2011.

 We derive our revenue primarily from commissions and fees paid by insurance companies, typically calculated as a percentage of premiums paid by our customers to the insurance companies.
 Accordingly, industry-wide premium growth will have a positive impact on us.
-However, there is uncertainty when the growth trend will resume.
+However, there is uncertainty when the rapid growth trend will resume.
 Any continued downturn in the Chinese insurance industry, whether caused by a general slowdown of the PRC economy or otherwise, may adversely affect our financial condition and results of operations.